 Use your customer personas to estimate how often they’ll buy your goods or service.
 Consider factors like your total addressable market, potential market share, and current market conditions.
 You can also derive a monthly sales estimate using your break-even analysis.
 Be realistic about any factors that could limit monthly revenue growth.

 Here is a list of potential revenue and funding sources:

 - Investment income

 Now, let’s determine whether your startup costs and operating expenses match your initial target budget.

 Step 6: Tally up your total costs, then review and adjust.

 Add your monthly cost estimates into your business budget template and calculate how much you’ll need to get started.
 Hopefully, you’ve built in padding for overspending and emergency funds.

 It’s normal to assume some deficit spending in the early months of a new business.
 But if your budget goal sounded significantly better on paper, you can make adjustments before borrowing more capital.

 Go back through your expenses and label each item as necessary (must-haves) or discretionary (nice-to-haves).
 Decide which costs you can eliminate, reduce, or save for later, starting with discretionary costs.

 A startup budget is the first line of defense for an early-stage business.
 It’s a flexible action plan that lets you adapt to changes and anticipate cash shortfalls.
-And if you take the time to make a well-defined budget, you already have the edge on two-thirds of the competition.
+And if you take the time to make a well-defined budget and use financial modeling tools, you already have the edge on two-thirds of the competition.